ostracod/breadbytecode-asm/README.md

 Declares an application dependency with the given interfaces.

 `PRIVATE_FUNC name ...
 END`
-Declares a private function region.
+Declares a private function.

 `PUBLIC_FUNC name, depIndex ...
 END`
-Declares a public function region which belongs to the given interface.
+Declares a public function which belongs to the given interface.

+`GUARD_FUNC name, depIndex ...
+END`
+Declares a guard function which belongs to the given interface.

 `VAR name, dataType`
 Declares a local or global variable.